 - Next, press F5 or click the Run symbol.

-- As a result, the expected output will show below.
+- As a result, the expected output is shown below.